Half Marathon Training: What Is Zone 1 / Recovery?

 • Pace: Significantly slower than race pace

 This is where you run for movement, not intensity.
-You finish feeling better than you started.
+You finish feeling better than you started and ready for the next session in your plan.

 Why Zone 1 Matters in Half Marathon Training